-Earlier this year, Spanish born team G2 Esports welcomed Lindsey Eckhouse and Sabrina Ratih to the organisation.
-With a growing female presence now pulsing through a mostly male dominated industry, it’s only natural that they want to make a huge impact on G2 Esports.
+Earlier this year, Spanish team G2 Esports welcomed Lindsey Eckhouse and Sabrina Ratih to the organisation.
+With a growing female presence now pulsing through a mostly male-dominated industry, it’s only natural that they want to make a significant impact on G2 Esports.
 Bringing their knowledge and experience to the fight, they’ve taken on massive roles in the company’s management to support the partnerships department, marketing and the commercial direction of the team.

 Esports Insider: With both of you securing positions such as Commercial Director and Partnership Executive, it’s easy for us to get lost in titles and technicalities.
 What does your work entail?